[Fair warning – many spoilers ahead, and as documentaries go, Dick Johnson is quite spoilerable]

 In her first film, Cameraperson, Johnson assembled discarded footage of documentaries across her multi-decade career to make an autobiography.
-The editing frees personal reflections from the time they occurred.
-This kind of thinking drives Johnson’s previous documentary Cameraperson where she ordered her experiences thoughtfully.
+The editing frees personal reflections from the time they occurred and allows Johnson to order her experiences thoughtfully without the yoke of chronology.
 If Cameraperson is the text of Johnson’s experience of time, Dick Johnson is Dead is the reconciliation of that experience with the promise of her family’s faith.
 It’s a life that happens in an order that creates more meaning.

 Dick Johnson’s editing gets herself and her father unstuck in time.
 Violently unstuck.
 The staged deaths of Dick begin with the movie’s second scene when Dick ambles down the block and a random air conditioner falls on him.
 Johnson and the film crew enter the frame and uncover Dick from the wreckage and help him off the pavement.
 Dick Johnson lives again.